 According to a representative 2012 study by the International Journal of Behavioral Nutrition and Physical Activity, along with being slimmer, drinking less, and exercising more, vegetarians are also more susceptible than non-vegetarians to mental illness.
 The study listed some causal mechanisms:

 - The biological effects of vegetarianism have an influence on the normal processes of the brain, which increases the chance for potential mental disorders.

-- Development of a mental disorder that increases the likelihood of choosing a vegetarian diet, in which the onset of the disorder would precede the diet itself.
+Error.
+Page cannot be displayed.
+Please contact your service provider for more details.
+(3)- Development of a mental disorder that increases the likelihood of choosing a vegetarian diet, in which the onset of the disorder would precede the diet itself.

 This study was of a wider variety than most other mental health studies regarding veganism and vegetarianism.
 Other studies were also limited in that they were strictly self-report questionnaires, while no studies to date have used clinical diagnoses of mental disorders based on standard diagnostic interviews.